BiAPoL/blog/rs_Intro_to_img_analysis_skimage.md

-As you can see after connected components analysis the different segmented nuclei have differing grey values but sometimes it's hard to see the nuclei or to differentiate them from eachother.
+As you can see after connected components analysis the different segmented nuclei have differing grey values but it's hard to differentiate them from eachother.
 To get random colors for each cell we need to generate our own colourmap and to do this we will use numpy!
 A colourmap is nothing than a 2 dimensional array of shape 256 x 3.
-The 3 is because each colour is made up of a red, green and blue value.
+The size 3 is due to each colour being made up of a red, green and blue value.
 If we want to have a black background we need the first element of the colourmap to be black: 0 red, 0 green and 0 blue.
 After that we can have random values for each next element.
 Since randomness in computing is never quite real we can also set a seed for the randomness.
 This means if we run this code with the same seed on another computer we will get the very same 'randomness'.
-For some more information on random numbers in the computers you can read about it [here](https://www.sharpsightlabs.com/blog/numpy-random-seed/).
+For some more information on random numbers in computing you can read about it [here](https://www.sharpsightlabs.com/blog/numpy-random-seed/).

 ```python